After burning $250,000 on a development agency, I decided to rebuild with a small offshore team.

 The "Expensive" Candidate We Rejected

-There was another candidate.
+There was another BE developer candidate.
 More expensive.
 More confident.
 Technically sharper.

 Here's something I learned the hard way: